 Relieves tension in the body and enhances your ability to deal with stress.

-Brings a sheen of vitality to your complexion
+Brings a sheen of vitality to your complexion and eyes.

 Boosts your immunity and releases chemicals that promote healing.

 Enhances concentration and your ability to think clearly.

 “ This is an extract from The Power of Breath Swami Saradananda”

 This is a wonderful and very detailed book, we will be learning some of the techniques in class.
 If you want to learn more I recommend it.
 I found a copy in the library

 Simple guidelines for the common complaint of indigestion.
 This is a Pitta Complaint and more likely to occur if you have dominant fire energy and in summer.
 Although this is often just seen as a nuisance by most it is actually one of the first warning signs that your digestive system is not functioning well.
 In Ayurveda the digestive system is all important for good health.